zivgates/Layl-Shell/readme.md

 # Layl Shell
 Welcome To The Layl Shell, A Shell And Script Interperter For Microsoft Windows

+# THIS README IS CURRENTLY OUTDATED

+check misc.c -> help() to see all the current commands

 # How To Use